 The group company Smoltek Semi will together with, the collaboration partner, Yageo present the first planned joint product technology – ultra-thin decoupling capacitors for mobile phones – at the largest European electronic event next week.

-Smoltek is awarded a new patent in Korea.
-This patent is the fourth one of the patent family in the direction of CNF-MIM based compact energy storage on interposers.
-This also means that our global patent portfolio now comprises 71 granted patents.
+Smoltek is awarded a new patent in Japan.
+This patent is the sixth one of the patent family in the direction of CNF-MIM based compact energy storage on interposers.
+This also means that our global patent portfolio now comprises 77 granted patents.

 Smoltek has yet another patent granted.
-This time in Taiwan.
-The patent is related to the Assembly platform patent family in the direction of interconnects.
-This also makes our patent portfolio to now comprise 70 granted patents.
+The new US-patent is related to the Assembly platform patent family in the direction of interconnects.
+This also makes our patent portfolio to now comprise 74 granted patents.